SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 <br/>

 ### Tree traversal

-The process of Access required node to perform special operation or visiting each node and print their values.
+It is the process of accessing a required node to perform special operation or visiting each node and print their values.

 Figure 2
 <img width="910" alt="Introduction to Arrays-01" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/05-tree/images/Copy-of-tree-intro.jpg">